Hidden Measurement Error in LLM Pipelines Distorts Annotation, Evaluation, and Benchmarking: Framework

 \subsection{Variance Decomposition}

 At fixed temperature $h$ and model $m$, the observation-level variance decomposes as:

 While the decomposition conditions on the temperature and model main effects ($\tau_h$ and $\lambda_m$), the interaction terms remain because they are variance components of random effects.
-When averaging over $H$ temperatures, a design-sensitivity term $\sigma^2_\tau = \frac{1}{H}\sum_h(\tau_h - \bar{\tau})^2$ is added.\footnote{This is computed from fixed-effect estimates, not from REML estimation.} The same is true for multiple models.
+When averaging over $M$ models, a design-sensitivity term $\sigma^2_\lambda = \frac{1}{M}\sum_m(\lambda_m - \bar{\lambda})^2$ is added.
+The same is true for averaging over multiple temperatures.

-Random components (item, prompt variant, replication) are reducible by aggregation; fixed design choices (temperature, model, scoring method) are not, and sensitivity should be reported alongside the point estimate \citep{steegen2016multiverse}.